The Cypress Club, Lush Life Playing

 “It’s funny; all the big names just vanished all of a sudden.”
 Eddie’s eyes narrowed again.
 “Maybe they know something we don’t.”

 I had to admit, it seemed likely.
-There definitely had to be something going on to explain this; then, for another thing, riots just don’t happen all that often in the Empire.
-Security frowns on them — hard.
-But what could be behind it all?
+There was definitely something going on; these were some serious names Eddie’d been tossing around, and if anyone could see trouble coming it was them.
+For another thing, riots just don’t happen all that often in the Empire.
+Security frowns on them.
+But what could be behind it?
 I shook my head.
 “Above my pay grade,” I said.
 “I’ve got a job to do.”

 “Ain’t that the truth.”
 Eddie thought for a second, then nodded.
 “I might know a guy.
 Why don’t you catch a nap in my office while I check it out.
 How late is too late?”